eduupacheco/react-admin-google-autocomplete/README.md

 At the moment this action is not available but you can get the source from the repository.

 # Usage
+The way to use it is simple.
+As if it were one more component of [react-admin](https://marmelab.com/react-admin/).

 ```jsx
 import { Edit, SimpleForm, TextInput } from 'react-admin';
 // import ReactAdminGoogleAutocompleteInput component